DanBaissa/NLP/Mamba/Mamba.md

 I love the "I'm not sure if this is a good idea, but I'm going to try it anyway."
 I don't know if the prompt word silly make it sound like it was written by a child, but it succeeded in its task.

+I hope this was helpful!

+Best,
+Dan Baissa